 Inside the Posts Dashboard

-The Posts Dashboard is kind of like your "home page" on RebelMouse.
-The dashboard is where you can create, edit, and update all of your posts.
+The Posts Dashboard is essentially your behind-the-scenes "home page" on RebelMouse.
+The Posts Dashboard is where you can create, edit, filter, and update all of your posts.

 Filters in Posts Dashboard

 We've implemented filters that allow users to easily find exactly what they need in their Posts Dashboard.
 Here's what the filter menu looks like:

 You can now customize your search results by:

 Section: With this filter, you're able to view specific posts that are inside the section you chose.
 See this example where we are filtering only posts in a section labeled "Science":

 Group: Groups are the same as communities you can create and edit by adding the following to your site's URL: